-What can be said with surety is that in children no less than in adults, clinical depression is not a character weakness, normal sadness, or a passing phase.
+What can be said with certainty is that in children, no less than in adults, clinical depression is not a character weakness, normal sadness, or a passing phase.
 It is a real medical illness that can be accurately diagnosed and effectively treated.
 Indeed, a child’s response to appropriate treatments is a valuable way of validating the presence of the disorder.

 What is the Risk of Suicide?

-The mid-1960s marked the start of an alarming, three-decade long increase in rates of suicide by young white males, a tragic incline that has been followed more recently by young black males.
-Each year in the U.S., almost twice as many adolescents commit suicide as die from all natural causes combined.
+The mid-1960s marked the start of an alarming, three-decade-long increase in rates of suicide by young white males, a tragic incline that has been followed more recently by young black men.
+Each year in the U.S., almost twice as many adolescents commit suicide as dying from all natural causes combined.
 Not even pre-teens are immune.

-A recent down-turn in rates of adolescent suicide may reflect increasing widespread use of safer and more effective medications to treat depression.
+A recent downturn in rates of adolescent suicide may reflect the increasing and widespread use of safer and more effective medications to treat depression.
 Suicide remains a public health crisis, however, that demands research to improve preventive strategies.